-In this guide, I’m going to teach you what a SERP analysis is, why they’re crucial for SEO, and how to do an in-depth analysis.
+In this guide, I’m going to teach you what a SERP analysis is, why they’re crucial for SEO, and how to do an in-depth analysis of your competitors.

 “If you know the enemy and know yourself, you need not fear the result of a hundred battles. — Sun Tzu, The Art of War

 Now, while that’s a quote about war, it applies pretty strongly to the SEO marketing world too.

 If you don’t know your “enemies,” you can expect to lose a lot more than you would otherwise.
 And in the world of search engine optimization (SEO), this is especially true.